 Currently, many DSPs and SSPs offer bid shading as a free service, including Google’s own DV360.
 But as demand increases, this is likely to change.

 Google’s promise to simplify the programmatic ad buying experience seems at odds with the measures advertisers will have to take to keep costs down.
 Even if first-price auctions provide clarity around impression price, bid shading will muddy the waters again: Buyers will have to rely on a platform’s bid calculations, which come in many forms and live in a black box.

 However you feel about bid shading, it appears to be performing as intended.
 The practice has reportedly saved advertisers up to 20% on CPMs.
-This could offset a trend that Pathmatics data shows: This year, average daily CPM for Google ads has risen 9%, and CPM for Amazon ads is up more than 20%.
+This could offset a trend that Pathmatics marketing intelligence data shows: This year, average daily CPM for Google ads has risen 9%, and CPM for Amazon ads is up more than 20%.
 As the programmatic landscape continues to move to first-price auctions, advertisers who don’t adjust their bidding strategies to this new reality will end up paying the price.